This article was previously published under Q172640

 This article has been archived.
 It is offered "as is" and will no longer be updated.

-=Sheet1!A1the formula may return a value that was previously in Sheet1!A1 instead of the value that is currently in Sheet1!A1.
+the formula may return a value that was previously in Sheet1!A1 instead ofthe value that is currently in Sheet1!A1.

 This problem occur if all of the following conditions are true: